mmphego/mmphego.github.io/_posts/2021-02-01-Install-Prometheus-and-Grafana-with-helm-3-on-Kubernetes-cluster-running-on-Vagrant-VM.md

 `kubectl port-forward prometheus-prometheus-kube-prometheus-prometheus-0 --address 0.0.0.0 3000:80 -n monitoring`

-In my case this was never successful and I had to opt for the second option.
+In my case, this was never successful and I had to opt for the second option.

 **Port-forwarding with NodePort service**

-Retrieve all services running on `monitoring` namespace
+Retrieve all services running on the `monitoring` namespace

 ```bash
 vagrant@master:~> kubectl get svc --namespace monitoring